Moon-Corp/wenmoon-extension-build/CHROME_EXTENSION_README.md

 1. Check the Chrome DevTools console for error messages
 2. Verify the extension files are complete in the `dist` folder
 3. Try reloading the extension
-4. Contact the admin if the extension files appear corrupted
+4. Check the main README.md for additional troubleshooting steps